Frequently Asked Questions

 Face-to-face fundraising is an important way for Greenpeace to communicate with the public about our campaigns and to recruit monthly donors to support our work in the long-term.
 Tens of thousands of current monthly donors give to Greenpeace Canada because of a conversation they’ve had with one of our canvassers on the street or at their door over the years.

 If you’ve had an exceptional experience with a Greenpeace fundraising representative, or even one that wasn’t so great, we’d like to hear about it.
-Please call our friendly Supporter Care team at +1(800) 320-7183 or by email at [email protected].
+Please call our Supporter Care team at +1(800) 320-7183 or by email at [email protected].

 Why is Greenpeace emailing, calling or mailing me?

-Everything we achieve comes thanks to the support of our donors and it’s vital that we continue to seek and grow that support to build a winning movement for the future of our planet.
-That means that if you’ve taken action with Greenpeace, by signing an online petition, making a donation or becoming a volunteer, you’ll likely hear from us by email, by phone or through the mail.
-We’ll do our best to keep you up-to-date on our work and illustrate how your action is creating a greener and more peaceful planet, and will honour any preferences you may have in terms of the frequency and method of those communications.
-Some supporters take multiple actions with Greenpeace and as a result, duplicate records may be created, unintentionally leading to over-communication.
-We’re sorry if you feel this has happened to you and we invite you to get in touch to help us correct errors and to ensure your communication preferences are recorded and respected.
+It’s also vital that we continue to seek and grow that support to build a winning movement for the future of our planet.
+That means that if you’ve taken action with Greenpeace, by signing an online petition, donating or becoming a volunteer, you’ll likely hear from us by email, phone or mail.
+We’ll do our best to honour any preferences you may have in terms of the frequency and method of those communications.

-To do so, please contact our friendly Supporter Services Team by phone at +1(800)320-7183 or by email at [email protected].
+To do so, please contact our Supporter Care Team by phone at +1(800)320-7183 or by email at [email protected].

 If you have received a phone call from a Greenpeace representative recently, the number displayed should be one of the following: